Sara C. Bronin

 Academics

 Bronin is widely recognized as one of the foremost experts in property, land use, zoning, and historic preservation law.
+Effective July 2025, she is the Freda H. Alverson Professor of Law at The George Washington University Law School.
+Prior to joining GW, she was a tenured professor at Cornell University.

 Public Service